bensku/Skript/.github/contributing.md

 ## Behavior
 Please treat others with respect in the issue tracker and comments of pull requests.
-We hope that you do are a decent person and do this without telling.
-Failing that, your rudeness (and associated issues) may be ignored, closed or even deleted.
-Repeated or particularly harmful behavior will get you banned from this repository.
+We hope that you are a decent person and do this without telling.
+Failing that, inappropriate behavior (and issues where it is observed) may be ignored, closed or even deleted.
+Repeated or particularly egregious behavior will get you banned from issue trackers of SkriptLang organization.

 Access to Skript's source code is a right that everyone with a binary release of it has.
 Access to our communications platforms is a *privilege* that will